GaneshJayaram97/UpStreamApp/README.md

 ## Usage

-Below are the steps to build/create containers.
+  Run below commands from root directory of the project

-Execute the below commands from the source directory of the project
+1. Clone this repository in local / target machine

-1. Build the application jar by running the below command
+2. Build the application jar
     ```
     mvn clean install
     ```

-2. Build and Run the containers
+3. Build and Run the containers

     a.
-Start Kafka either as a standalone mode or cluster mode
+Start Kafka either as a Standalone mode or Cluster mode

       i.
 To start Kafka as Standalone mode
       ```